score-spec/score.dev/content/blog/score-at-kubecon-eu-2026-in-amsterdam/index.md

 - [`score-k8s`](https://docs.score.dev/docs/score-implementation/score-k8s/), since its version [`0.8.2`](https://github.com/score-spec/score-k8s/releases/tag/0.8.2) allows the access of the workload's `metadata` in the [`score-k8s`'s provisioners](https://docs.score.dev/docs/score-implementation/score-k8s/resources-provisioners/).
 Thanks [Jared, for your contribution](https://github.com/score-spec/score-k8s/pull/232)!
 - [`score-radius`](https://github.com/score-spec/score-radius) went out as a new experimental Score implementation (we want your feedback!).
 We got the opportunity to do a [live demo during the Radius Community Meeting on December 9th 2025](https://youtu.be/XJorwBWmWCI?list=PLrZ6kld_pvgwYMLI-j_f0Dq2Dgv5MlK8R&t=1753).
 You can see it in actions also here in this blog post: [CNCF Sandbox projects: Score & Radius, a better together story, from a Workload spec to Kubernetes](https://itnext.io/cncf-sandbox-projects-score-radius-a-better-together-story-from-a-workload-spec-to-kubernetes-73a5708728c6).
 - We are also now taking advantage of the [Docker's Sponsored Open Source Program from the CNCF-Docker partnership](https://score.dev/blog/docker-sponsored-open-source-program/).
 We are now using Docker Scout, Docker Hardened Images and the new `docker/github-builder` improving the Security Posture of the Score projects.

+## Community updates

+We are very grateful for all the interactions and contributions with and by the Score community, here are some updates that we want to highlight:
+- One of the contributors highlighted above also shared their experience and described their setup as a Score end user, so great to hear and see!
+Learn more about this story here: [How Engine Built a Self-Service Kubernetes Platform with Score](https://score.dev/blog/engine-self-service-kubernetes-platform-with-score/).
 - Score @ KubeCon India 2026: [Abhinav Sharma](https://www.linkedin.com/in/abhinavsharma0/) & [Mumshad Mannambeth](https://www.linkedin.com/in/mmumshad/) from KodeKloud got their talk [The Death of the YAML-Engineer: Engineering "Invisible" Platforms With Crossplane and Score](https://sched.co/2IW4r) accepted.
+- We are starting a conversation and a collaboration with an other CNCF Sandbox project: [OpenChoreo](https://www.cncf.io/projects/openchoreo/).
+It's a [new experimental Score implementation](https://github.com/mathieu-benoit/score-openchoreo), stay tuned!

 Interested in knowing more about Score or even contributing to Score?
 [Visit our community page](https://docs.score.dev/docs/community/) to connect with Score users, contributors and maintainers there!